AlexCharlton/linden-scheme/README.md

           (iota 5 1))
 ```

-For another, more visual example, see the [examples directory](https://github.com/AlexCharlton/linden-scheme/tree/master/examples).
+For another, more visual example corresponding to the image at the top of this document, see the [examples directory](https://github.com/AlexCharlton/linden-scheme/tree/master/examples).

 ## Version history
 ### Version 0.1.0